-Summary: It is a great honour for me to deliver the opening ceremony speech of the IEEE Radar Conference, here in Florence in September this year.
+Summary: It is a great honour for me to deliver the opening ceremony speech of the IEEE Radar Conference, here in September this year.

 My intention is to celebrate the intertwined history of many passionate people with extraordinary skills who have conceived and implemented complex inference systems, and endorsed the development of key enabling technologies as well as industrial processes.
 These systems have been transformed in successful products that have gained high regards on worldwide market.
 This is a story which dates back to the 50’s, and which was remarkably celebrated on the national Italian TV on October 2018.

 My talk will cover the following topics:.ATC (Air Traffic Control) radars, Early warning three-dimensional radar (3DR), 2D Military/defence radar, Identification, friend or foe (IFF) and Secondary surveillance radar (SSR), Multifunctional phased-array radar architectures, Fire Control Radar Systems, Radar for seeker systems, space-borne radar, Product catalogue, Logistic and Services, A Den for Technical Culture and Historical Heritage, way ahead and references.